October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 Gallows Hill is one of the most popular attractions in all of Salem and is great for Halloween explorations.
 Keep in mind that some attractions might not be suitable for small children.

 The Haunted Footsteps Ghost Tour is one of Salem’s most haunting attractions.
 Experience Salem’s longest running ghostly tour with the city’s ‘spirited’ tour leader!

 The knowledgeable and charismatic licensed ghostly guides combine captivating storytelling, macabre humor and stellar presentation to cleverly convey Salem’s authentic haunted history.

-Delve into the Witch City’s intriguing and often sordid past on their highly recommended 90-minute nightly strolls as their costumed narrators recount by lantern light true tales of documented paranormal activity, chilling cemeteries, Colonial witchcraft, Victorian murder and share their own personal encounters with Salem’s dearly departed!
+Delve into the Witch City’s intriguing and often sordid past on their highly recommended 90-minute nightly strolls.
+Costumed narrators recount by lantern light true tales of documented paranormal activity, chilling cemeteries, Colonial witchcraft, Victorian murder and more!

 This tour is leisurely paced and tour distance covered is approximately one-half mile.

 Join on a full-day guided tour to historic Salem and Marblehead.
 It’s an especially perfect tour to take during October, as they highlight many of the Haunted Happenings events.